apache/camel/CONTRIBUTING.md

     git clone https://github.com/your-github-username/camel.git

+- Build the project using Maven.
+For Camel versions 3.x and older:

+    mvn clean install -Pfastinstall

-- Build the project using Maven:
+- Build the project using Maven.
+For Camel versions 4.x and newer (on the `main` branch):

-    mvn clean install -Pfastinstall,format
+    mvn clean install -Dquickly

-Note: the `format` profile will ensure that the code is properly formatted according to the project standards:

 - Add a unit test with assertions for your changes.